-Finding the best CrossFit shirts that can keep up with the versatile and physical challenges that comes with CrossFit can be difficult.
+Finding the best CrossFit shirts that can keep up with the versatile and physical challenges that come with CrossFit can be difficult.
 So, we have decided to sort through the top-rated brands to find the best CrossFit shirts currently available.

 Here you will find shirts with the best fit, flexibility, breathability, and moisture-wicking ability—to keep you cool and comfortable, no matter what your WOD throws your way.

 - Under Armour Raid

 - Under Armour Twist Tech V-Neck

 - Nike Women's Dry Performance Athletic Training Tank

 - Nike Women's Pro Cool Training Tank Top

 - Under Armour Short Sleeve Tech